EduardoFidel/Codeforces/README.md

-# Codeforces
+# Competitive programation
-Solutions to problems on Codeforces
+Solutions to problems on Codeforces, Vjudge and others platforms